tdviet/fedcloudclient/docs/usage.rst

 +------------------------------+-----------------------+

-For convenience, always set transient parameters like tokens via environment variables, that can simplify the call to *fedcloud*.
+For convenience, always set transient parameters like tokens via environment variables, as it simplifies the call to *fedcloud*.

 Shell completion